TimboKZ/Ruby-CodingCurriculum/group-x-ruby/docs/challenge-2/OOP.md

 If programming is building a house, then a `class` would be the blueprint and the `object` would be the house or an _instance_ of a class.
 ### Class

-A class specifies the variables(what it's object has) and methods(what it's object does), for example a pet dog class would have:
+A class specifies the variables(what it's object has) and methods(what it's object does).
+To create a class, you need type:

+    class class_name

+        include anything related to the class here

+    end

+ For example a pet dog class would have:

     class Dog